 - Parole Conditions and Record Suspensions (Pardons)

 Offenders convicted of a sexual offense against a child can be prohibited from frequenting public parks or public swimming areas, daycare centres, school grounds, playgrounds, or community centres where children are likely to be found.
-The offender can also be prohibited from using a computer for the purpose of communicating with a person under the age of sixteen years.
+The offender can also be prohibited from using a computer for the purpose of communicating with a person under the age of fourteen years.
 They may also be prohibited from seeking or obtaining employment in a position of trust or authority over children.
 This can be a lifetime ban; a decision is made by the court whether or not there will be a ban and how long it will be.

 Additionally, with the passing of the Safe Streets and Communities Act on March 13, 2012, offenders convicted of sexual crimes against children are limited in their eligibility to apply for record suspensions (pardons).
 In fact, if the offender was in a position of trust or authority over the child, if they used, or threatened to use, violence, intimidation, or coercion in relation to the victim, or if the offender was more than 5 years older than the victim, they may not be eligible to apply for a record suspension at all.